balbasty/super-resolution/README.md

 ## Usage

+### SPM Batch

+If the super-resolution is copied into te `toolbox/` folder of SPM, it can be used within the SPM batch system, which can be accessed by clicking the **Batch** Button in the main window.
+The super-resolution tool can then be loaded from  `SPM > Tools > Denoising / Super-Resolution`.

+The top-level field allows the user to chooose between the super-resolution and denoising modes.
+Most other options are identical between these two modes, but the super-resolution lets the user specify a few more parameters, such as the target voxel-size and the slice profiles.

 ### Graphical

+The tool can also be run using a small graphical interface outside of SPM.
 Assuming that you have a series of noisy images in nifti format, and that you like graphical interfaces, the most simple usage is:
 ```{matlab}